 So by now you might be wondering what the best HDMI Cable is?
 Well get ready for this because I’m about to tell you.
 It’s… *drumroll please*… any to be honest.

 You see, there’s not really a “best cable” per se, since it really only has one job, and that’s to transfer information.
 It either does this or it doesn’t, that simple.

-The only time it makes a difference in what you choose is like I stated before, when it’s an entirely new generation of HDMI all together with new specifications for new technologies, or there was something faulty about the cable itself.
+The only time it makes a difference in what you choose is when it’s an entirely new generation of HDMI all together with new specifications for new technologies, an entirely different material being used, or there was something faulty about the cable itself.

-Other than that, there’s no reason to stress about what cable you choose.
-If you plan to use things like 4K, HDR, and all that fancy stuff, then make sure you get the latest version.
+That being said though, if you plan to use things like 4K, HDR, and all that fancy stuff, then make sure you get the latest version for compatibility.

-You can tell what the latest version is because it’ll usually say HDMI 2.0, high speed cable, or something along those lines.
-Actually to make it easy, this is the one I usually use for my devices, Cable Matters 3-Pack High Speed HDMI Cable 6 Feet.
+You can tell what the latest version is because it’ll usually say HDMI 2.1, Ultra high speed cable, or something along those lines.
+Actually to make it easy, this is the one I use for my devices..

 Besides this though, the rest is up to personal preference.
 That means things like length, colors, and even wire texture are all up to what you want truthfully.